Pico/mPython – smart car DIY

 Blinky

-Learning to work with VSCode & Pico-W
+Learning to work with VSC & RPi Pico…

 I’m just starting and learning on the way.
 Some learnings sofar: